opendata-swiss/metadata.swiss/opendata.swiss/metadata/meta_harvester/README.md

 ## TODO:
-* add publisher name ---> needs fetching from pipe config parameters

 * add unit tests
 * clean code - type hints, function headers

-DEMO:
-- creating catalogues (in cli and in piveau-hub)
+* check if this pipe is already running - do not relaunch if so

+Hypothesis: deleting catalogues too quickly crashes the service?